 ASI is excited to announce that we have been awarded the contract for the review and update of the City of London’s Archaeological Master Plan (AMP).
 The purpose of a municipal AMP is to identify, analyse and establish priorities concerning the conservation of archaeological resources located within the boundaries of the City.
 As the 11th largest city in Canada, with a deep and impressive pre-contact Indigenous and European settlement history, we are looking forward to helping the City manage its archaeological heritage legacy in the context of significant new growth.

 Together with Letourneau Heritage Consulting Inc., Bray Heritage and D.R.
-Poulton & Associates Inc., ASI will carry out the study recognising the City’s desire to ensure the work is completed with meaningful consultation with local Aboriginal communities as well as a broad range of stakeholders and interest groups.
+Poulton & Associates Inc., ASI will carry out the study recognising the City’s desire to ensure the work is completed with meaningful consultation with local Indigenous communities as well as a broad range of stakeholders and interest groups.